 All registers are organized into one or more register blocks.
 Each register block is 16KB in size, and there is one register block for each logical block in the network.
 Each register block is called a node.
 The nodes are laid out in a tree hierarchy.
-The root of the tree hierarchy is the root node, as illustrated in the preceding diagram.
+For the CMN-600, the root of the tree hierarchy is the root node, as illustrated in the preceding diagram.
+For the other CMN series products, the register blocks start at PERIPHBASE itself.